5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 Some highly-rated activities you can book:

-Admire the medieval Basilica San Nicola and Bari Cathedral (Cattedrale di San Sabino), visit the Civic Museum and the Archeological Museum, people-watch at Piazza Mercantile, and walk on Via Venezia all the way to the gorgeous Teatro Margherita and the old port.
+Admire the medieval Basilica San Nicola and Bari Cathedral (Cattedrale di San Sabino), people-watch at Piazza Mercantile, and walk on Via Venezia all the way to the gorgeous Teatro Margherita and the old port.

 When it comes to food, Bari Vecchia’s alleys are lined with an abundance of Apulian restaurants, bakeries, and cafes, so you’re in for a treat.